App version: 0.1.0

 • A smaller amount: Due to the risk, lenders may not offer as much money as they might for secured loans.

 • Stricter approval requirements: These loans typically have more stringent eligibility requirements than secured loans since lenders want to minimize risk.
-Potential lenders may look at things like your business’s financial history and revenue.
+Potential lenders may look at things like your business’s financial history and revenue, in addition to your personal and business credit score

 Secured Versus Unsecured Loan: Key Differences

-• The loans don’t require collateral, although you may need to provide a personal guarantee.
+• Do not require collateral, although you may need to provide a personal guarantee.

-• The loan’s approval, conditions, and amount are determined based on the applicant’s creditworthiness.
+• Approval, conditions, and amount are determined based on the applicant’s creditworthiness.

-• The loans tend to come with shorter repayment terms and higher interest rates to mitigate risk.
+• May come with shorter repayment terms and higher interest rates to mitigate risk.

 Secured loans:

-• They do require collateral, which can include business or personal assets.
+• Require collateral, which can include business or personal assets.

-• The loan’s amount is based on the offered collateral’s value.
+• Amount is based on the offered collateral’s value.

-• They tend to have longer repayment terms and lower interest rates since the collateral reduces the risk to the lender.
+• May have longer repayment terms and lower interest rates since the collateral reduces the risk to the lender.

-Secured vs. Unsecured Loan: Which One Is Right For You?
+Secured vs. Unsecured Loan: Which Is Right For You?

 The Takeaway

 Both secured and unsecured business loans provide financial funding that can help small businesses keep moving along.
-And while secure loans may transfer more risk to the borrower, if your business is successful and you manage your funds responsibly, you should be able to retain your collateral as well as build better credit for the future.Lantern Credit can make sifting through your business loan options easier.
-Whether you’re interested in obtaining SBA loans or online business loans or still debating on secured versus unsecured loans, you can fill out one simple form and get a range of financial solutions from our lending providers to compare right at your fingertips.
+And while secured loans may transfer more risk to the borrower, if your business is successful and you manage your funds responsibly, you should be able to retain your collateral as well as build better credit for the future.Lantern by SoFi can make sifting through your business loan options easier.
+With just one simple form, you can get a small business financing solution from one of our leading lenders without any obligation.

 About the Author